 Your weeks are counted from the first day of your last period.
 Over week 1 and 2, your body is laying the groundwork for your next ovulation period.
 This process starts 14 days after the start of your last period.

-The ovaries release a hormone called the luteinizing hormone (LH), which triggers the release of an egg that is ready to be fertilised.
+The ovaries release a hormone called the luteinising hormone (LH), which triggers the release of an egg that is ready to be fertilised.
 This egg then starts travelling up the fallopian tube.
 The entire process takes about six days and is referred to as the ovulation period.
 If the egg is not fertilised, it will be released out of your body as part of your period.

 Over these first two weeks you may notice: